Do I install interlocking concrete or asphalt in my driveway?

 Asphalt only gives you one choice.
 Black.
-In contrast, interlock offers a variety of colours and textures, which can accent, highlight and compliment your existing home’s colours and features.
-Colour is key in tying your front entrance to your home and, ultimately, creating one continuous and harmonious look.
+In contrast, interlock offers a variety of colors and textures, which can accent, highlight and compliment your existing home’s colors and features.
+Color is key in tying your front entrance to your home and, ultimately, creating one continuous and harmonious look.

 Ease of repair

 With interlock pavements, if damage, cracks or spills occur, affected pavers can be easily removed and replaced with new units.
 Keeping spare units from the initial installation lets you easily switch the stained units when these circumstances occur.
 On the other hand, when asphalt cracks, suffers staining or other damages, it does not repair as well.
 Coating and patching are possible, but never look as good as new.

 Interlock paver systems are naturally flexible.
 In other words, interlock pavement systems flex with the movement of the ground during freeze-thaw cycles, and then gradually settle back down.
 Asphalt is not a flexible system.
 In most cases when the ground moves, asphalt will move and crack with it.
 The seams between the pavers allow for flexibility in the system so cracks occur in the joints and not on the pavers.

 The natural stone appeal of interlock is arguably far more pleasing to the eye.
 Therefore, it is a far better investment than asphalt in terms of increasing the resale value and curb appeal of your home.

 Point blank, interlock pavers just last longer than asphalt.
 In fact, they also require less maintenance and repair over the years.
 After all, no one wants potholes in their driveway.
 Techo-Bloc offers a transferable life-time warranty on interlock pavers that cover matters like salt resistance, which is especially crucial for those who inhabit northern regions.
 In short, asphalt cannot stand time like interlocking concrete can.